In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 Lighthouse Point Park gets its name from the Five Mile Point Light, an octagonal sandstone tower raised in 1847 (replacing one from 1805), and deactivated just 30 years later.

-The name Five Mile Point comes from its location, exactly five miles from the centre of New Haven.
+The name Five Mile Point comes from its location, exactly five miles from the center of New Haven.

-Another beautiful sight in the surrounding park is the Lighthouse Point Carousel, which is from 1911 and is one of only three in the world from this period to have a camel among its 69 hand-crafted horses.
+My highlight in the surrounding park is the Lighthouse Point Carousel, dating to 1916.
+This attraction is one of only three in the world from this period to have a camel among its 69 hand-crafted horses.

-In the last decade small-batch craft breweries have taken over Connecticut, but East Haven has something that the state hasn’t seen before.
+Since the 2010s small-batch craft breweries have taken over Connecticut, but East Haven has something that the state hasn’t seen before.

-The Beeracks is a collaborative brewing cooperative, where eight small beer brands share the facilities at one brewery.
+The Beeracks is a collaborative brewing cooperative, where several small beer brands share the facilities at one brewery.

-The Beeracks’ newly renovated taproom at 250 Bradley St is open Thursday to Sunday for pints and flights by Overshores and other brands like Armada, which is big on hoppy and fruity IPAs.
+The recently updated taproom at 250 Bradley St is open Thursday to Sunday for pints, flights and more.

-There’s a regular serving of live music, as well as occasional food trucks, and you’re always free to bring your own food or order something in.
+There’s a regular serving of live music, as well as occasional food trucks.
+You’re always free to bring your own food or order something in.

 10. East Haven Fall Festival